 If you live in NY, and tying into a low temp radiant plus DHW, evac tubes a better investment, or flat panel with gas layer between.
 And over the life of the panels , they will offset the price difference pretty quickly.

 hot rod replies:

 I'm not sure that is true.

 If the tubes cost 2 to 2-1/2 times as much for the same square footage, and only provide 5-8% more harvest your

 argument may not hold up.

 But the biggest unknown is the life expectancy.
 Very little if anything goes bad in a flat panel.
-A rare broken glass
+A rare broken glass which is replacable.

 If in fact evac tubes start failing at 10- 12 years and cost 100 bucks each plus labor????
 How can you project your findings?